-Teff is a small, gluten-free grain with a long list of health benefits.
-It’s a species of lovegrass native to Ethiopia, where it’s an important grain and used to make injera or keyta.
+Teff, also known by its scientific name, Eragrostis tef, is a small, gluten-free grain with a long list of health benefits.
+It’s a species of lovegrass, native to Ethiopia, where it’s an important grain and used to make injera or keyta.
 Teff is also used in India, Australia and the United States, where it’s raised in states like Idaho and Kansas.

-Between 8,000 and 5,000 B.C., the people of the Ethiopian highlands were among the first to domesticate plants and animals for food, and teff was one of the earliest plants domesticated.
-Teff is believed to originate in Ethiopia and Eritrea between 4,000 B.C. and 1,000 B.C.
+Between 8,000 and 5,000 B.C., the people of the Ethiopian highlands were among the first to domesticate plants and animals for food.
+The teff plant was one of the earliest plants to be domesticated.
+In fact, teff grass is believed to originate in Ethiopia and Eritrea between 4,000 B.C. and 1,000 B.C.

-The grain is gaining popularity in the U.S. lately because it’s a gluten-free option that boasts a number of health benefits.
-It’s known to naturally balance hormone levels, boost immunity, stimulate digestion, strengthen bones, promote cardiovascular health and aid weight loss.
+The grain is gaining popularity in the U.S. because it’s a gluten-free option that boasts a number of health benefits.
+In particular, it’s known to naturally balance hormone levels, boost immunity, stimulate digestion, strengthen bones, promote cardiovascular health and even aid weight loss.

 Teff Nutrition Facts